solutionforest/Inspirecms-core/docs/media.md

 slug: media
 path: docs/v1/media
 uri: /docs/1.x/media
----
-# Media
+heading: Media

-InspireCMS provides a comprehensive media management system for handling images, documents, videos, and other files.
+brief: InspireCMS provides a comprehensive media management system for handling images, documents, videos, and other files.
 This guide explains how to upload, organize, and use media in your content.
 ---

 ## Overview

-The media system in InspireCMS allows you to:

-- Upload various file types (images, documents, videos, etc.)
-- Organize files in folders and collections
-- Search and filter media assets
-- Add metadata to media files
-- Insert media into content
-- Generate thumbnails and responsive images
-- Manage permissions for media access

----

-## Media Library

-### Accessing the Media Library

 The media library is accessible from: **Admin Panel** > **Media**

 ### Browsing Media

 The media library interface includes:

-- **Grid Views**: Toggle between visual grid list
 -   **Folders**: Organize media in a hierarchical structure
 -   **Search**: Find media by filename, type, or metadata
 -   **Filters**: Filter by date, file type, or custom attributes
-- **Sorting**: Arrange files by name, date, size, or type
+-   **Sorting**: Arrange files by name, date or size

 ### File Details

 Click on a file to view detailed information:

-- **Preview**: Visual preview (when applicable)
-- **Metadata**: File information and custom metadata
-- **Usage**: Where the file is being used
 -   **Properties**: Technical information (dimensions, format, size)
 -   **Actions**: Download, edit, move, or delete

 ---